gnunn1/tilix-web/_manual/profileswitch.md

 ---
 ### Introduction

-Terminix supports automatically switching profiles based on certain conditions which is useful in a variety of situations such as when switching users, connecting to different hosts, changing to sensitive directories, etc. At the moment Terminix supports triggering a profile change based on the following:
+Tilix supports automatically switching profiles based on certain conditions which is useful in a variety of situations such as when switching users, connecting to different hosts, changing to sensitive directories, etc. At the moment Tilix supports triggering a profile change based on the following:

 * username
 * hostname